neverhood311/Stop-motion-OBJ/Manual_Test_Instructions.md

     - **CHECK**: Sequence Size should be 12
     - **CHECK**: Mesh directory should be correct
     - **CHECK**: Sequence version should be correct
+1. Save the sequence to disk, close Blender, reopen Blender, and reload the saved file
+    - **CHECK**: the mesh sequences should progress as expected.

 ## Test 2
 ### Basic usage test for Streaming sequences